 - IMPROVED UX & PERFORMANCE – traffic steering based on QoS criteria

 - SD-WAN VENDOR AGNOSTIC IPAM – aligned with the rest of the IP infrastructure.

 DDI as the Foundation of SD-WAN Management

 Designing, rolling out, operating, and managing SD-WAN networks, securing them against newer network security threats while ensuring resiliency and state-of-the-art over-the-top Application Traffic Management, are new complex tasks for Service Providers and network teams.
-An integrated DDI solution, offering easy and open integration as well as centralized management and unified user interface, allows MSPs and Enterprises to break from the silo approach and help overcome network management complexity.
-On the one hand, the IPAM repository allows planning the network as it should be using best practices, while on the other hand the discovery tools check what has been actually deployed on the network and provide the ability to reconcile the actual network with the plan as needed.
+An integrated DDI solution, offering easy and open integration as well as centralized management and a unified user interface, allows MSPs and Enterprises to break from the silo approach and help overcome network management complexity.
+On the one hand, the IPAM repository allows planning the network as it should be using best practices, while on the other hand, the discovery tools check what has been deployed on the network and provide the ability to reconcile the actual network with the plan as needed.
 SOLIDserver DDI enables controlled, secured deployment and operations of IP infrastructure and DNS resources across multi-vendor SD-WAN.

-In addition, SOLIDserver complements SD-WAN network resiliency by providing over-the-top connectivity between clients and their applications wherever they might be located, improving user experience for all applications over the network, thus ensuring your SD-WAN deployment and operations are successful.
+In addition, SOLIDserver complements SD-WAN network resiliency by providing over-the-top connectivity between clients and their applications wherever they might be located, improving the user experience for all applications over the network, thus ensuring your SD-WAN deployment and operations are successful.

 EfficientIP For SD-WAN.

 See how EfficientIP’s SOLIDserver DDI brings many functionalities to SD-WAN, from Single Source of Network Truth repository to Orchestration API.LEARN MORE